autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-multimodal-text-others.md

 ## Model 1:  Baseline with N-Gram + TF-IDF

-The first baseline model is to directly call AutoGluon TabularPrediction to train a predictor.
+The first baseline model is to directly call AutoGluon's TabularPredictor to train a predictor.
-AutoGluon TabularPrediction uses the n-gram and TF-IDF based features for text columns and considers text and categorical columns simultaneously.
+TabularPredictor uses the n-gram and TF-IDF based features for text columns and considers text and categorical columns simultaneously.

 ```{.python .input}